-Depending on its severity, many people can regain both their functional and cognitive skills they had before suffering a stroke.
-Studies have proven that regular exercise drastically reduces the likelihood of having a stroke, in addition to multiple other medical problems.
+Depending on its severity, many people can regain both the functional and cognitive skills they had before suffering a stroke.
+Studies have proven that regular exercise drastically reduces the likelihood of having a stroke, in addition to other medical problems.

 In mild cases, there may be slight facial droop or slurring of speech.
 In severe strokes, sufferers may lose the ability to speak, walk, show emotion, and even breathe unassisted.
 While some people do recover fully, many are left with a remaining disability.
 An individualized stroke-recovery program can improve physical fitness levels, independent function, and quality of life.

 A personal trainer is defined as a fitness professional who creates and takes an individualized approach to teaching physical fitness.
 A personal trainer also assesses their client’s level of physical fitness and then develops a workout plan specifically for that individual’s needs.
 A personal trainer enhances the components of fitness for the general population, which include:

 - Body composition